Friday, 12 June 2020

 I won't let pan chicharrón (for the ignorant amongst us, this is basically bread filled with pork scratchings — or pork cracklings as some may call it — best served straight out of the oven) control me.
 I shall control it.
 There is a way.

-Pan chicharrón, or mogolla chicharron (bread filled with pork scratchings) with a dark (very dark!) perico (coffee with a dash of milk).
+Coming clean on my Colombian addiction: Pan chicharrón, or mogolla chicharrona (bread filled with pork scratchings) with a dark (very dark!) perico (coffee with a dash of milk).
 Pure bliss!

 Pan chicharrón with a dark perico (coffee with a dash of milk), pure bliss!